pytorch/xla/TROUBLESHOOTING.md

 * ```XLA_SYNC_WAIT```: Forces the XLA tensor sync operation to wait for its completion, before moving to the next step.

+* ```XLA_USE_EAGER_DEBUG_MODE```: Forces the XLA tensor to execute eagerly, meaning compile and execute the torch operations one by one.
+This is useful to bypass the long compilation time but overall step time will be a lot slower and memory usage will be higher since all compiler optimizaiton will be skipped.

 * ```XLA_USE_BF16```: If set to 1, transforms all the _PyTorch_ _Float_ values into _BiFloat16_
   when sending to the _TPU_ device.
 Note that when using `XLA_USE_BF16=1` tensor arithmetic will be done in reduced precision and so tensors will not be accurate if accumulated over time.